Skip to main content

 Inspect Street Food Vendors

-Street food can be a fun culinary experience in Latvia, but choose vendors with high turnover and visible hygiene practices.
-Look for clean stalls, proper food handling, and refrigeration.
+Street food in Latvia is worth trying, but pick vendors with high turnover and visible hygiene.
+Look for clean stalls, careful food handling, and proper refrigeration.

 MEDIUM